romychab/effects-hilt-plugin/README.md

   }
   ```

-- Side-effects are tied to the Activity lifecycle, not to the Fragment lifecycle.
+- MVI-effects are tied to the Activity lifecycle, not to the Fragment lifecycle.
 Be
-  aware of this when using suspend functions / flows in your side-effect interfaces.
+  aware of this when using suspend functions / flows in your MVI-effect interfaces.